ahopkins/structured-scopes/README.md

 - `global` = Global namespace
 - `:read` = Global namespace (inferred)
 - `:` = Global namespace (inferred)
-- ` ` = Empty string (ie, nothing can match)
+- ` ` = Empty string, NO namespace (ie, nothing can match)

 ### Actions

 A scope may have either **zero** or **many** actions.
 The actions are a narrowing focus of the namespace.
 A scope without any actions is said to be at the **top level**.
 Actions are anything that follows the first delimited part of the scope (the namespace) and are separated by `:`.

-Valid characters: any UTF-8 accepted by RFC 6749 except a color `:`, and a space ` `.
+Valid characters: any UTF-8 accepted by [RFC 6749](https://tools.ietf.org/html/rfc6749#appendix-A) except a colon `:`, and a space ` `.

 Anything that follows any empty action (which is displayed as a double color: `::`) is a negatve, for example `::exclusion`.
+A negative action **only** impacts a specifically defined action, and has no impact upon (for example) a top level action.
 See below for discussion on matching.
-Negative actions are only permissible in required scopes, and not in requested scopes.
-If a requested scope contains a negation (`::`), then it should raise an error.
+Negative actions are only permissible in base scopes, and not in tender scopes.
+If a tender scope contains a negation (`::`), then it should raise an error.

+Where there are multiple actions, the order that they appear in shall have no consequence upon acceptance.

 Possible actions on a scope:

 - `foo` = Top level
 - `:read:write` = Multiple actions, namely `read` and `write`
 - `:` = Any action, wildcard
 - `foo:` = Any action, wildcard
 - `::read:write` = Any action except read and write